 Available Secure Vault Locations

-There are currently six different vault locations should you decide to have Hard Assets Alliance store your metal for you.
+There are currently six different vault locations on four different continents should you decide to have Hard Assets Alliance store your metal for you.
 Note, this is what is current now and may vary over time – not ALL metals are available in all forms at all locations.
 HAA has increased the number and location of available precious metals vault storage over their existence and we presume they will continue to expand the offerings.